 At the end of June 2004, after two months of negotiations, the landlord suddenly told the shop owner he had to vacate the building he'd rented for eight years.

-At about the same time, Rossi, another agent wearing his gun and a police type badge, and another tax official visited the shop.
+At about the same time, Rossi, another agent, wearing his gun and a police-type badge and another tax official visited the shop.

 They said they would need to see the owner's sales tax records in two weeks.

-The owner is a Turkish immigrant, father of four, uh, said Rossi returned on July 7th with Stanton, who said he would have to close his shop and move.
+The owner is a Turkish immigrant, father of four, said Rossi returned on July 7th with Stanton, who said he would have to close his shop and move.

 And if he complied, the tax men wouldn't bother him anymore.

-When the owner asked if he could resolve the matter any other way, Stanton replied, You can't, it's too late.
+When the owner asked if he could resolve the matter any other way, Stanton replied, you can't, it's too late.

-The owner who became a U.S. citizen in 2001 said he filed returns and made sales tax payments twice in the next nine days.
+The owner, who became a U.S. citizen in 2001, said he filed returns and made sales tax payments twice in the next nine days.

 Meanwhile, the owner's lawyer, John Badar, was told twice by Stanton the owner would be charged with grand larceny.

-He's got it goes it goes after practically anything.
+He goes after practically anything.

 Come after me now.